Illustrations that the editors want:

-Here are some questions the editors want writers to think about:
+Here are some questions the editors want artists to think about when drafting their illustration:

-- How will people change the future world?
+- How will people with disabilities change the future world?

-- What kinds of new spaces will there be to explore and live in?
+- What kinds of new spaces (on Earth and in outer space) will there be to explore and live in?
 Who will have access to these spaces?
 In what ways will people use these new spaces?

-- What kinds of technology will people use to make their lives easier in the future?
+- What kinds of technology will people use in the future to make their lives easier?

 - What does an accessible future look like?

-- The editors do not ask authors to identify themselves as a person with a disability.
+- The editors do not ask artists to identify themselves as a person with a disability.
 The editors respect anyone’s desire to self-identify.

 Kathryn Allan is an independent scholar of feminist SF, cyberpunk, and disability studies.
 She is the first Le Guin Feminist Science Fiction Fellow (2013-14).
 She is editor of Disability in Science Fiction: Representations of Technology as Cure (2013, Palgrave MacMillan).
 Kathryn is an Associate Editor and Reader of The Future Fire.
 She tweets and blogs as Bleeding Chrome.